-Military Action: "On The Table" But Apparently Not Preferred
+U.S. and Other Military Action: "On The Table" But Apparently Not Likely, Despite the November 2011 IAEA Report

-Those who view a nuclear Iran as an unacceptable development believe that military action might be the only means of preventing Iran from acquiring a working nuclear device.
+Some who view a nuclear Iran as an unacceptable development believe that military action might be the only means of preventing Iran from acquiring a working nuclear device.
 Others see such action as a punishment for Iran's support of terrorism, for example had the purported plot to assassinate the Saudi Ambassador been launched successfully.
-The Obama Administration has not has not indicated an inclination toward military options against Iran's nuclear program, repeatedly stressing instead the potential adverse consequences (then Joint Chiefs Chairman Admiral Michael Mullen) and temporary effectiveness (then-Secretary Gates) of such options.
-Then-Secretary Gates stressed the limited benefits during a speech in Australia on November 8, 2010, and an interview with Wall Street Journal editor Gerald Seib on November 16, 2010.
-Discussion of this option appears to have further receded in 2011 along with estimates that Iran's nuclear program has encountered difficulties.
+Even after the release of the November 8, 2011, IAEA report, discussed above, the Obama Administration has not has not indicated an inclination toward military options against Iran's nuclear program.
+Senior U.S. officials have repeatedly stressed the potential adverse consequences (then Joint Chiefs Chairman Admiral Michael Mullen) and the likelihood that military action would only delay Iran's eventual acquisition of a nuclear weapons capability by about two years.
+These points were reiterated by Secretary of Defense Panetta after the release of the November 2011 IAEA report.